 - Perhaps the professor has made arrangements with the Learning Center to provide supplemental instruction (SI), taught by a tutor who has experience with the subject matter.

 - Check with the Learning Center about tutors for specific classes.
 They are usually older students who have aced the class and can help explain the material in a different way than the professor.
-They can also help student anticipate what material will be covered on the test, and how best to prepare.
+They can also help students anticipate what material will be covered on the test, and how best to prepare.

 Housing